 Observation of staff's interactions with people showed they understood people's communication needs and we observed staff communicating with people in a way they understood.
 Records included information about how people communicated and what they liked and did not like.
-Staff knew what signs to look for when people were becoming upset and responded by following written guidance to support people for example giving people their own space.
+Staff knew what signs to look for when people were becoming upset and responded by following written guidance to support people, for example giving people their own space.
+One person had their own signs and symbols book to aid their communication.
+We observed this person using it to respond to questions staff had put to them enabling them to make their choice.

 The provider had a policy and procedure in place for dealing with any concerns or complaints.
 This was made available to people, their friends and their families.
-The policy was clearly displayed in the entrance to the service.
-A complaint file showed any complaints made, the action and outcome of the complaint and the response sent to the person concerned.
-The complaint was shared with staff to help reduce the risk of recurrence.
+The policy was not displayed; however the registered manager said they would ensure this was put in the entrance to the service.
+A complaint file showed no complaints had been received.
+However the registered manager was fully aware of the process and would record any complaints made, the action and outcome of the complaints and the response sent to the person concerned.
+The complaint would then be shared with staff to help reduce the risk of recurrence.